-The foxglove, or Digitalis purpurea, is a European native that’s naturalized across North America and other temperate zones.
-This striking plant makes a strong statement in the landscape, with its bright spikes of blooms.
-Foxglove also has a long, rich history, featuring prominently both in folklore and traditional medicines.
-Here we’ll take you through everything you need to know about Foxglove flower meaning and symbolism, their history and origins, uses and benefits, plus learn about their cultural significance around the world.
+The foxglove, or Digitalis purpurea, is a European native naturalized across North America and other temperate zones.
+This striking plant makes a strong statement in the landscape with its bright spikes of blooms.
+Foxglove also has a long, rich history, featuring prominently in folklore and traditional medicines.
+Here, we’ll take you through everything you need to know about Foxglove flower meaning and symbolism.

 Foxglove Flower Meaning – The Essentials